-For some organizations, IT Governance is just another set of standards that is stated yet with few (or no) compliance expectations, little actual verification occurring, few or no metrics to indicate compliance, and even less use of the results by senior management to run their organization.
-Without support for standards, including practices, policy, verification, metrics, and managements commitment to use the results to manage the organization, IT Governance like any other standard, will only be perceived as yet another value-less item within the organization with little management support and is lacking value in the organization.
+For some organizations, IT governance is just another set of standards that is stated yet with few (or no) compliance expectations, little actual verification occurring, few or no metrics to indicate compliance, and even less use of the results by senior management to run their organization.
+Without support for standards, including practices, policy, verification, metrics and management’s commitment to use the results to manage the organization, IT governance, like any other standard, will only be perceived as yet another item that has little management support and is lacking value in the organization.

 Strategies for Linking Business Value to IT Governance

 Often times, organizations look at IT and IT governance as simply managing the computers in the workplace.
 It is basic administration where costs must be managed.
 This is a very small part of the true value of IT and IT governance.
 It can often be challenging to identify how to link business value to IT governance.